Bradford Industrial Museum: Drawing and finishing

-The machines, known as boxes, in the drawing section reduce the combed tops from thick slivers to thinner roving ready for spinning.
+The machines, known as boxes, in the drawing section, reduce the combed tops from thick slivers to thinner roving ready for spinning.
 This is done by drafting them between slow back rollers to faster front rollers, and controlling the fibres between these rollers.
-The first boxes where the ends are thickest are the double head can gill box (where the wool ends up in a can) and the 2-spindle gill box (where the wool ends up twisted and on spindles).
-On these machines the rollers are heavily fluted to control the sliver, and the front rollers padded with leather to cushion the wool.
-Between the front and back rollers are fallers or bars which control the roving by holding it with fine pins.
+The first boxes where the ends are thickest are the double-head can gill box (where the wool ends up in a can) and the 2-spindle gill box (where the wool ends up twisted and on spindles).
+On these machines, the rollers are heavily fluted to control the sliver, and the front rollers are padded with leather to cushion the wool.
+Between the front and back rollers are fallers or bars that control the roving by holding it with fine pins.
 The roving is now called slubbing which needs twist for strength, and is dealt with by a second set of boxes: a 2-spindle draw-box, 4-spindle weigh box, 8-spindle finisher/reducer and 8-spindle rover.
-In these boxes the principle of two sets of rollers with controlled fibre in between is the same, but the yarn is now twisted onto a bobbin via a flyer.
+In these boxes, the principle of two sets of rollers with controlled fibre in between is the same, but the yarn is now twisted onto a bobbin via a flyer.

 The combed slivers produced on any type of combing machine are passed through a process known as finishing.
-This process takes place in a series of gill boxes in which the fibres are redistributed, the slivers made uniform in thickness and moisture added in order to give the wool its natural suppleness and condition.
+This process takes place in a series of gill boxes in which the fibres are redistributed, the slivers made uniform in thickness, and moisture added in order to give the wool its natural suppleness and condition.
 Blending is done where necessary to keep the top up to a given standard of quality and, if dyed, consistency of colour.
 The top ball produced is suitable for packing for transport and unwinding.
 The top represents the wool comber's finished product, and it is in this form that the wool is bought and sold as the spinner's raw material.

 Spinning

 Spinning is the final stage in converting wool to worsted yarns, the roving being drawn out to its final thickness and twist added for strength.
-There are three types of spinning machine or frame in common use in the United Kingdom, namely flyer, cap and ring.
+There are three types of spinning machines or frames in common use in the United Kingdom, namely flyer, cap and ring.
 Another machine used for spinning worsted yarns is the worsted mule.
-All three types of machine or frame are similar in their method of drawing out or drafting the roving to make the required count or thickness, but differ in the way in which twist is imparted and the yarn wound onto the bobbin.
+All three types of machine or frame are similar in their method of drawing out or drafting the roving to make the required count or thickness but differ in the way in which twist is imparted and the yarn wound onto the bobbin.
 Drafting takes place between the back and front rollers.
 The front rollers revolve faster than the back ones, drawing out the roving to the fineness of yarn required.
-Between the rollers are carriers which support and help to control the fibres as they are being drafted.
+Between the rollers are carriers that support and help to control the fibres as they are being drafted.